 Vaccination of Immunocompromised Cats

-These guidelines were drafted by Katrin Hartmann et al. in May 2017 and updated by Katrin Hartmann.
+These guidelines were drafted by Katrin Hartmann et al. in May 2017 and published in Viruses 14 (2022), 923.
+This update was compiled by Katrin Hartmann.

 This guideline has the goal to help veterinarians in the decision making in how to vaccinate immunocompromised cats.
 So far, there are not much data available on vaccination of immunocompromised cats, and sometimes studies produce controversial results.
 Thus, this guideline is mainly based upon expert opinion, wherever scientific studies are missing.

-Immunocompromise is a common condition in cats, especially due to wide-spread infections with immunosuppressive viruses, such as feline immunodeficiency virus (FIV) and feline leukaemia virus (FeLV), but also due to chronic non-infectious diseases leading to immunocompromise, such as tumours, diabetes mellitus, and chronic kidney disease, as well as treatment with immunosuppressive drugs, such as glucocorticoids, cyclosporine, or tumour chemotherapy.
+Vaccination of immunocompromised individuals is an important issue, not only in human medicine, but also in veterinary medicine, and especially in cats.
+There are a number of immunocompromising conditions in cats, due to common infectious diseases with immunosuppressive viruses, such as feline immunodeficiency virus (FIV) and feline leukaemia virus (FeLV), and to chronic non-infectious immunocompromising diseases, such as tumours, diabetes mellitus, and chronic kidney disease, as well as treatment with immunosuppressive drugs, such as glucocorticoids, cyclosporins, or tumour chemotherapy.

-Life expectancy in cats has been increasing in the last decades, especially in those privately owned receiving good preventive, medical, and nutritional care, and with older age, prevalence of chronic diseases raises.
-Senior cats represent now a large percentage of patients in practice; this tendency will probably even further increase in the future.
-In human medicine, specific recommendations exist on vaccination of immunocompromised people, such as the “Recommendations of the Advisory Committee on Immunization Practices (ACIP): Use of Vaccines and Immune Globulins in Persons with Altered Immunocompetence of the Centers for Disease Control and Prevention (Centers for Disease Control and Prevention, 1993) or the Infectious Diseases Society of America (IDSA) Clinical Practice Guideline for Vaccination of the Immunocompromised Host (Rubin et al., 2014).
-In addition, comprehensive systematic reviews and meta-analyses on specific vaccinations, such as against influenza in immunocompromised people have been published (Atashili et al., 2006; Anema et al., 2008; Beck et al., 2012).
-Data in cats are limited and not many controlled studies in immunocompromised animals exist so far.
-Thus, most of the following recommendations will be based on data obtained in humans or in dogs, as well as on expert opinions.
+Life expectancy in cats has been increasing in recent decades, especially in privately owned cats receiving good preventive, medical and nutritional care.
+Simultaneously, the prevalence of chronic diseases increases in older animals.
+Now, senior cats represent a large percentage of patients in practice; this tendency will probably even further increase in the future.
+In human medicine, specific recommendations exist on vaccination of immunocompromised people, such as the “Recommendations of the Advisory Committee on Immunization Practices (ACIP): Use of Vaccines and Immune Globulins in Persons with Altered Immunocompetence of the Centers for Disease Control and Prevention (Centers for Disease Control and Prevention, 1993) or the Infectious Diseases Society of America (IDSA) Clinical Practice Guideline for Vaccination of the Immunocompromised Host (Rubin et al., 2014) as well as several review articles (Ljungman, 2012; Jablonka et al., 2019; Goorhuis et al., 2020).
+In addition, comprehensive systematic reviews and meta-analyses on specific vaccinations, such as against influenza in immunocompromised people have been published (Atashili et al., 2006; Anema et al., 2008; Beck et al., 2012), and since vaccines against SARS-CoV-2 have become available, recommendations also exist for COVID-19 vaccination in immunocompromised people (Luxi et al., 2021; Negahdaripour et al., 2021; Sonani et al., 2021).
+Data in cats are limited and not many controlled studies in immunocompromised animals have been conducted.
+Thus, most of the following recommendations are based on data obtained either in humans or in dogs, as well as on expert opinions.

 The degree to which an individual cat is immunocompromised should be determined by the veterinarian.
-Severe immunocompromise can be due to a variety of conditions, including congenital immunodeficiency, FIV or FeLV infection, tumours, tumour chemotherapy or radiation, glucocorticoids, cyclosporine, or other immunosuppressive drugs.
-For some of these conditions, affected cats will be severely immunocompromised; for others, such as FIV infection, the spectrum of different infection stages will determine the degree to which the immune system is compromised.
-As a general recommendation, cats with acute diseases or short-term immunosuppressive treatment should not be vaccinated, and vaccination should be postponed until recovery or after termination of the treatment course.
-In some situations, postponing of vaccination would imply, however, a significant risk for the cat, such as when entering a shelter environment with high infectious pressure, and in these specific situations vaccination might be necessary despite acute illness or poor general condition.
-For sick cats, any decision about vaccination has to be taken for the individual cat, but when entering a shelter, vaccination is recommended whenever and as soon as justifiable (Möstl et al., 2013).
-In acutely ill cats when immediate protection (against other infectious diseases) is required, passive immunisation with serum containing antibodies against feline panleukopenia virus (FPV), feline herpesvirus-1 (FHV-1), and feline calicivirus (FCV), as a commercial compound or self-produced by the veterinarian, should be used instead of active immunisation.
+Severe immunocompromise can be due to a variety of conditions, including congenital immunodeficiency, FIV or FeLV infection, tumours, tumour chemotherapy or radiation, glucocorticoids, cyclosporins, or other immunosuppressive drugs.
+For some of these conditions, the affected cats will be severely immunocompromised; for others, such as FIV infection, the spectrum of different infection stages will determine the degree to which the immune system is compromised.
+As a general recommendation, cats with acute diseases or undergoing short-term immunosuppressive treatment should not be vaccinated, and vaccination should be postponed until recovery or after termination of the treatment course.
+However, in some situations, postponing of vaccination would pose a significant risk for the cat, such as when entering a shelter environment with high infectious pressure.
+In these specific situations vaccination might be necessary despite acute illness or poor general condition.
+For sick cats, any decision about vaccination has to be taken for the individual cat, but when entering a shelter, vaccination is recommended whenever and as soon as justifiable (ABCD, 2021b).
+In acutely ill cats when immediate protection (against other infectious diseases) is required, passive immunisation should be used instead of active immunisation (e.g., with serum containing antibodies against feline panleukopenia virus (FPV), feline herpesvirus (FHV), and feline calicivirus (FCV), as a commercial compound or as hyperimmune serum obtained from another cat).

-However, some cats are immunocompromised long-term, and this guideline will concentrate on these conditions.
-Some important points have to be considered when vaccinating immunocompromised cats, including
+Some cats are immunocompromised long-term, and this guideline will concentrate on these conditions.
+Some important points must be considered when vaccinating immunocompromised cats, including

-(1) the safety of modified-live virus vaccines and the concern that vaccines might regain their pathogenicity if the immune system is not working properly,
+(1) the safety of modified-live virus vaccines and the concern that the infectious agent in certain vaccines might regain their pathogenicity if the immune system is not working properly,

 (2) the question whether vaccines work at all in immunocompromised cats and whether duration of immunity after vaccination is shortened compared to that in healthy cats,